-- (i) Provision of background information relating to air quality issues relevant to the Project, e.g. description of the types of activities of the Project that may affect air quality during construction and operation stages of the Project. - (ii) Provision of an account, where appropriate, of the consideration/ measures that have been taken into consideration during the planning of the Project to avoid and minimize the air pollution impact.
-The Applicant shall consider alternative construction methods, phasing programmes and alternative modes of operation to minimize the air quality impact during construction and operational stages of the Project. - (iii) Presentation of background air quality levels in the assessment area for the purpose of evaluating cumulative air quality impacts during construction and operation stages of the Project.
+- Provision of background information relating to air quality issues relevant to the Project, e.g. description of the types of activities of the Project that may affect air quality during construction and operation stages of the Project. - (ii) Provision of an account, where appropriate, of the consideration/ measures that have been taken into consideration during the planning of the Project to avoid and minimise the air pollution impact.
+The Applicant shall consider alternative construction methods, phasing programmes and alternative modes of operation to minimise the air quality impact during construction and operational stages of the Project. - (iii) Presentation of background air quality levels in the assessment area for the purpose of evaluating cumulative air quality impacts during construction and operation stages of the Project.
 If the PATH model is used to estimate the future background air quality, details for the estimation of all emission sources to be adopted in the model runs should be clearly presented.

-2. Identification of Air Sensitive Receivers (ASRs) and Examination of Emission/Dispersion Characteristics
+2. Identification of Air Sensitive Receivers (ASRs) and Examination of Emission/ Dispersion Characteristics

 - (i) Identification and description of existing, committed and planned ASRs that would likely be affected by the Project, including those earmarked on the relevant Outline Zoning Plans, Development Permission Area Plans, Outline Development Plans, Layout Plans and other relevant published land use plans, including plans and drawings published by Lands Department and any land use and development applications approved by the Town Planning Board.
 The Applicant shall select the assessment points of the identified ASRs that represent the worst impact point of these ASRs.
 A map clearly showing the location and description such as name of buildings, their uses and height of the selected assessment points shall be given.
 The separation distances of these ASRs from the nearest emission sources shall also be given. - (ii) Provision of a list of air pollution emission sources, including any nearby emission sources which are likely to have impact related to the Project based on the analysis of the construction and operation activities in Section 1 above.
-Confirmation regarding the validity of assumptions and the magnitude of activities (e.g. volume of construction material to be handled, etc.) shall be obtained from the relevant government departments/ authorities, where applicable, and documented in the EIA report. - (iii) Identification of chimneys and obtainment of relevant chimney emission data in the assessment area, where appropriate, by carrying out a survey for assessing the cumulative air quality impact of air pollutants through chimneys.
+Examples of construction stage emission sources include site clearance, excavation, backfilling, vehicular movements, etc. Example of operational phase emission sources include chimneys, road vehicles.
+Confirmation regarding the validity of assumptions and the magnitude of activities (e.g. volume of construction material to be handled, etc.) shall be obtained from the relevant government departments/ authorities, where applicable, and documented in the EIA report.
+Validity of the traffic flow and traffic speed prediction shall be confirmed with Transport Department and documented in the EIA report. - (iii) Identification of chimneys and obtainment of relevant chimney emission data in the assessment area, where appropriate, by carrying out a survey for assessing the cumulative air quality impact of air pollutants through chimneys.
 The Applicant shall ensure and confirm the validity of the emission data used in their assessment.
 Any errors found in their emission data used may render the submission invalid.